termuxinator/pocketpt-webgpu/README.md

 # pocketpt
 A WebGPU path tracer in a single HTML file, inspired by [Reinhold Preiner's single-source GLSL path tracer in 111 lines of code](https://github.com/rpreiner/pocketpt), which itself is based on [Kevin Beason's smallpt](http://kevinbeason.com/smallpt).
-This project does not quite hit the sub 111 LOC target, but should remain quite readable at less than 485 LOC.
+This project does not quite hit the sub 111 LOC target, but should remain quite readable at less than 485 LOC (WGSL), and less than 430 LOC (GLSL).

 <img src="512x512@8Kspp.png" width="512">